cam5/leadpages_wordpress_plugin/readme.md

 ***Change Log***

-*2.1.6.1
+* 2.1.6.1
    * Updated cron job to check status of users account to ensure that the response code is 200

    and the profiles is a valid index of response
+   * Added WordPress cert to all https calls to help mitigate ssl erros

 *2.1.6
     * Added split tests as a page object in the Add Leadpage dropdown